 - They also have the ability to pace.

 - Standard defibrillators with monitor - may be monophasic or biphasic.

 Paddles versus adhesive patches

-- Adhesive patches are placed most commonly anterio-apically - anterior patch goes under the right clavicle and the apical patch is placed at the apex
+- Adhesive patches are placed most commonly anterio-apically - the anterior patch goes under the right clavicle and the apical patch is placed at the apex.

 The Biphasic Trial in 2007 compared lower fixed (150, 150, 150 J) and gradually increasing energy (200, 300, 360 J) shocks for out-of-hospital cardiac arrests.
 Escalating energy shocks were associated with more frequent conversion and termination of VF as opposed to low-level fixed shocks.
 This applied to patients who remained in VF after the first shock.